marcomer/SauceTool/README.md

 - The "Comments" field of the file's SAUCE record will be set to 0.

 #### `SAUCE_remove(const char* buffer, uint32_t n)`
-- Remove a SAUCE Record from a buffer, along with the SAUCE CommentBlock if one exists.
+- Remove a SAUCE Record from the first `n` bytes of a buffer, along with the SAUCE CommentBlock if one exists.
-- The first `n` bytes of the buffer are are treated as the file contents.
+- The EOF character will be removed as well.

 #### `SAUCE_Comment_remove(const char* buffer, uint32_t n)`
-- Remove a SAUCE CommentBlock from a buffer.
+- Remove a SAUCE CommentBlock from the first `n` bytes of a buffer.
-- The first `n` bytes of the buffer are are treated as the file contents.
 - The "Comments" field of the buffer's SAUCE record will be set to 0.